Supporting the community, sustaining our future.

 How much noise can we expect?

 Local traffic increases during the drilling and completion operations, normally one week per well.
-When drilling, completion and tie-in operations are finished, the wells will require, on average, one visit per month by a pickup truck.
+When drilling, completion and tie-in operations are finished, the wells will require, on average, less than one visit per month by a pickup truck.
 Ember utilizes water spraying as the primary dust control method and alternately employs other dust control methods, as allowed by county regulations.

 How will Ember protect my water wells?